kailash-manasarovar/statement/docs/timeline/2023/september.md

 - A little later he starts singing "it's too good to be true".
 - That evening on Twitter, an account Salva, sends a dick pic.

+## Apes beating their chests

+- I'm walking home with my Indian takeaway one evening.
+- A group of men is walking towards me.
+They are making weird noises and some of them have their shirts off and are well built, muscly and large men.
+- They are literally swinging their arms and beating their chests.
+- I ignore them.